rolling-scopes-school/tasks/stage2/tasks/code-review/MentorEvaluationCriteria.md

 - **2 points for each identified issue**.
 - Maximum of 50 points for this criterion.
-- Focus on identifying inefficient code, poor practices, or errors.
+- Focus on identifying inefficient code, poor practices (code repeat, overcomplicated code, useless code, misleading naming, etc.), or errors.

 ### 2. Providing Suggestions (Total: 15 points)

-- **3 points for each comment containing suggestions**.
+- **3 points for each comment containing code improvement suggestions**.
 - Maximum of 15 points for this criterion.
 - Emphasis on actionable and constructive suggestions.

 ### 3. Comment Placement Accuracy (10 points)

-- **10 points if all comments are accurately placed** relevant to the specific lines of code they address.
+- **10 points if all comments are accurately placed** meaning they should be directly relevant to the specific lines of code they address.

 ### 4. Positive Acknowledgement (Total: 10 points)